 C E 510.
-Introduction to Nondestructive Testing 3 Credits (3)
+Introduction to Nondestructive Testing

 This course explores the application of different Nondestructive Testing (NDT) methods in material characterization and product qualification.
 Prerequisite: C E 311 or CHME 361 or Consent of Instructor.
+Learning Outcomes methods that utilize acoustic, electrical, and/or imaging principles.

-Students will develop a working knowledge of non-destructive test methods that utilize acoustic, electrical, and/or imaging principles.
+Students will develop a working knowledge of non-destructive test